UtkarshPathrabe/Image-and-Video-Processing--From-Mars-to-Hollywood-with-a-stop-at-the-Hospital--Duke-University/Quiz02.md

 No

 ### Explanation
-All gray values will have equal probabilities so, it won't help to do variable length encoding.
+If all gray levels have equal probability then all the codes will have equal length and no compression is obtained.

 Question 2
 ----------